aanndd2024/WeatherForecast/README.md

 # Structure
 * "Utility": Files or resources that are shared across multiple parts of the project.
 Such as utility classes, global constants, or reusable UI elements.
 * "Modules": The source code files for a specific module.
 Files within a module folder are organized into subfolders, such as "Views" or "Models".
+* "ViewModel": We have WeatherForecastViewModel class that encapsulates the business logic related to weather data.
+It interacts with the API Manager to fetch weather data of given city.
 * "Resources": Non-code files that are used by the project.
 These can include images, audio files, video files, and other types of assets.
 * "APIManager": Files or classes related to communicating with an external API.
 This could include code for making HTTP requests to a web server, parsing responses, and handling any errors that may occur.